a-chris/new.achris.me/src/_posts/2023-04-19-setup-ruby-vscode.md

 I am currently using these extensions on both MacOS and Linux (Ubuntu/Fedora) but I'm confident that everything should work fine on Windows as well.

 Here are the extensions that save me a lot of time every day and make programming with Ruby ~~less painful~~ a pleasure!
-I will also share my JSON settings so that you can have everything running in 10 minutes 🚀
+I will also share my JSON settings so that you can have everything running in a few minutes 🚀

 ## Copy Ruby Reference